Taylor Thompson (American football)

-Taylor Thompson (born October 19, 1989) is a former American football tight end for the Tennessee Titans of the National Football League (NFL).
-He was drafted by the Titans in the fifth round (pick 145 overall) of the 2012 NFL Draft.
+Taylor Thompson (born October 19, 1989) is an American former professional football tight end for the Tennessee Titans of the National Football League (NFL).
+He was selected by the Titans in the fifth round of the 2012 NFL draft.
 He was released during minicamps on June 18, 2015.
 He played college football at Southern Methodist.

-Early years
+Early life

 Thompson attended Prosper High School, where he was a multi-sport athlete excelling in Basketball, Baseball, Track and Football.
 Following his Junior year, Thompson was rated as a three-star recruit by Rivals.com and Scout.com.
 His senior year he was selected to the Texas All-State Team, both a Tight end and Defensive end.
 He was also selected to Dave Campbell's Super Team, ranked as the No. 1 tight end in Texas for the 2008 class, and All-Texas High School Team.

 College career

 Under head coach June Jones, Thompson was a 4-year starter at SMU.
 In his Sophomore season, he was awarded honorable mention All-C-USA following the season.
 He was selected to the First Team All-C-USA his junior and senior year.
 Thompson is currently ranked 6th all-time at SMU for sacks recorded, with 18.